Page Reviewed / Updated - Feb. 2019

 Applicants must be assessed and certified as disabled by a DHCFP physician.
 They must also require a nursing home level of care, and if not for the care provided by the waiver, be at risk of nursing home placement within 30 days.

-Income - In 2018, a single applicant must not have monthly income in excess of $2,250.
-This amount is equivalent to 300% of the current Federal Benefit Rate.
-A married couple is permitted higher income, this is especially true if one spouse of the couple is not applying for Medicaid assistance.
-In this situation, the non-applicant is permitted a higher income as a living allowance up to $3,090 per month.
-Another approach available in Nevada to reduce one’s income to qualify for Medicaid is to use a Miller Trust.
+Income - In 2019, a single applicant must not have monthly income in excess of $2,313.
+This amount is equivalent to 300% of the current Federal Benefit Rate (FBR).
+If both spouses of a married couple are applying for benefits, each spouse is considered as a single applicant.
+Stated differently, each spouse is allowed up to $2,313 per month in income.
+When one spouse of a married couple is not applying for Medicaid assistance, a part (or all) of an applicant spouse’s income may be transferred to the non-applicant spouse.
+In this situation, the non-applicant is permitted a higher income, up to $3,161 per month, as a living allowance.
+Another approach available in Nevada to reduce one’s income in order to qualify for Medicaid is to use a Miller Trust.
 Learn more.

-Assets / Countable Resources - Assets are limited to $2,000 for a single individual and $3,000 for a couple.
-However, certain assets are considered exempt, such as one’s home, provided the applicant lives in the home and the owners’ home equity is not valued over $572,000.
+Assets / Countable Resources - Assets are limited to $2,000 for a single individual and $4,000 for a couple.
+(Each applicant spouse is able to keep up to $2,000 in assets).If only one spouse of a married couple is applying for this waiver, the applicant spouse is able to keep $2,000 in assets, and the non-applicant spouse is allowed up to $126,420 in jointly owned assets.
+(Learn more here about Medicaid and jointly owned assets).
+However, certain assets are considered exempt, such as one’s home, provided the applicant, or his / her spouse, lives in the home and the owners’ home equity is not valued over $585,000.
 A vehicle, household items, personal effects, and a burial policy up to $1,500 are also considered exempt items.
-Persons whose assets exceed these limits or married couples in which only one spouse requires care, should consider working with a Medicaid planning professional as certain assets of considerably higher value can be allocated to a non-applicant spouse.
+Persons whose assets exceed these limits or married couples in which only one spouse requires care, should consider working with a Medicaid planning professional, as certain assets of considerably higher value can be allocated to a non-applicant spouse.

 A variety of care and support services are available under the WIN / Physical Disabilities Waiver.
 These services must be approved in the beneficiary’s plan of care and can include the following: